Create Student and Course Records

 Create a Student Record

-After connecting to the cluster, you can create a student record in the form of a JSON document inserted into the student-record-collection
+After connecting to your cluster, you can create a student record in the form of a JSON document inserted into the student-record-collection

 .